Disclosure: We may get commissions for purchases made through links in this post.

 Add to that an estimated 100 million single-use plastic water filter cartridges going into landfill each year & the carbon footprint starts to add up.

-Eco Friendly Water Filter Benefits
+Benefits Of Eco Friendly Water Filters

 - stay hydrated